Current business situation

 Internationally active banks from some of the world’s biggest international and most reputable banking groups are present in Mauritius.

-Some banks specialise in corporate and investment banking and are mainly engaged in global business and financial activities.
-Most reputable international banks are present in Mauritius and actively carry out international cross border activities
+Some of the banks specialise in corporate and investment banking and are mainly engaged in global business and financial activities.
+Many international banks are present in Mauritius and actively carry out international cross border activities

 Links and resources

 Board of Investment

 Central Statistics Office

 Financial Services Commission